PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * don't reuse the same site in a single PD2P cycle
   * fixed brokerage to send warning when cache is missing
   * removed redundant holding for prod jobs in Watcher
   * more fix to SetUpper for rc_test